informatics-isi-edu/deriva-workbench/docs/usage.md

 The DERIVA-Workbench is a desktop application with a graphical user interface for browsing and updating DERIVA catalog annotations.

-At this time, the DERIVA-Workbench is in an early phase of development and provided as a **development preview** only.

 ### 1. Initial Setup

 The first time you launch `deriva-workbench`, the application will ask you if you